p2ppsr/babbage-kvstore/README.md

 `receiveFromCounterparty`       | Move the token sent from the counterparty to self | `false` `sendToCounterparty`     | Move the token owned by self to the counterparty | `false` `viewpoint`        | Allows access to data repositories outside of one's own control.
 The viewpoint must be the identity public key of the repository owner.
 By default, only data from your own local viewpoint is accessible. | `localToSelf`

+## Applications and Use Cases

+Due to its distributed, secure, and robust nature, Babbage KVStore can be used in various scenarios.
+A few key examples include:

+*   Decentralized applications:
+    *   Enhanced user security
+    *   Non-fungible tokens (NFTs)
+    *   On-chain social media
+    *   Data provenance tracking
+*   Auditing systems: With the use of the `getWithHistory` function, you can implement auditable logging and tracking systems.
+*   Secure system settings: Store secure system environment settings.
+*   Gaming: Keep track of game states and history.

 ## API